Asset Management Credentials

 Asset management at its essence is a strategic and analytical profession requiring specialized skills.
-The Consortium for Housing and Asset Management (CHAM) offers two certifications that take candidates through the process of attaining these skills in a progression that builds their careers:
+The Consortium for Housing and Asset Management (CHAM), in which NeighborWorks America is a certification/education partner, offers two professional certificates that take candidates through the process of attaining these skills in a progression that builds their careers.

 See Below for Program Details: